We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Helpful Review 10

-The better Layton
+The Better Layton

-The bottle takes a little getting used to, but in my opinion it's not as hideous as some people make it out to be.
+The bottle is… a bit of an acquired taste but in my opinion not as dreadful as some say.
 At least not quite as bad as the "Détour Noir | Al Haramain / الحرمين".
-However, for a fragrance in the low to medium price range, I don't expect a feast for the eyes, as we know it from the niche market.
+However, I don’t expect a feast for the eyes from a fragrance in the low to mid-price range, as one might find in niche fragrances.

 2 Comments